 * Main issue was still water though not as bad as the last style.
 Dux have now fixed the issue of the 3 sensors entering through the 1 cable gland have now been separated.
 Dux tried to further fix this water ingress by manufacturing a cradle to suspend the logic higher than before.
 This sits it well above the condensate tray.
 A plastic cover then sat over the top of the entire logic and this did help quite a lot to solve this issue.
 This was called a “Hot Logic Rain Cover Kit”

 * Has completely waterproof electrical connections as well as box.
 Works very much like a plug and play style controller.
-We have very few issues with this style of logic.
+I have encountered very few issues with this style of logic.

 There are 3 airoheat sensors that connect in the hot logic.
-Very rarely will you have issues with a sensor.
+In my experience very rarely will you have issues with a sensor.

 This is really the only sensor that we can replace as a plumber/electrician

-2 Over pressure switch.
+2. Over pressure switch.
 This is connected to the refrigerator side.
-You can bypass for testing to confirm it is not an issue with the hot logic but if it has failed we usually recommend replacement of the entire unit if over 5 years
+A hot water specialist can bypass for testing to confirm it is not an issue with the hot logic.
+However, if it has failed I usually recommend replacement of the entire unit if over 5 years old.

-3 Tank temperature sensor.
+3. Tank temperature sensor.
 This is fixed to the tank wall and usually only has issues when it has been damaged during the manufacturing process.
 If this is failed the tank may simply not heat up or do the opposite and overheat.
-If this happens the entire tank needs to be thrown out and replaced.
+If this happens the entire tank needs to be replaced.

 Over pressure switch

-As suggested earlier in Airoheat sensors you can test to confirm there is not an issue with the hot logic but usually need to get a refrigeration mechanic in to repair if economical.
+As suggested earlier in Airoheat sensors a hot water specialist can test to confirm there is not an issue with the hot logic.
+However, if there is an issue you usually need to get a refrigeration mechanic in to repair if economical.

 Pressure temperature relief valve

-Due to Dux installing aluminum anodes in the airoheat for all water conditions it tended to cause issues with the pressure temperature relief valve leaking prematurely.
-As a standard we would only replace that relief valve with a high quality stainless steel seat valve.
+Dux installs aluminum anodes in the Dux Aiorheat Heat Pump Product for all water conditions.
+Due to this it tended to cause issues with the pressure temperature relief valve leaking prematurely.
+As a standard, I would only replace that relief valve with a high quality stainless steel seat valve.
 Sometimes a tank flush and anode replacement would need to be done to.
 You will see a lot yellow gooey liquid if you do this.

-Very few issues with the capacitor on this or any heat pump.
-Can test using microfarad of the capacitor to work out if it is still go or not.
-Likely to never have an issue with it though.
+There are very few issues with the capacitor on this or any heat pump.
+A hot water specialist can test the capacitor using microfarad of the capacitor to work out if it is still good or not.
+Though it would be unlikely to have an issue with it.